Characters from "The Works"

 Driller |

-This robot has a pill-shaped upper body supported by four wheels at the end of a stem.
-There are some little tube-like projections coming from the front of their body as well.
+This robot has a pill-shaped upper body supported by a stem on four wheels.
+Little tube-like projections, probably lenses, come from the front of their body.
 Their build allows them to roll smoothly on rough terrain. |

-This robot is seen in the trailer & construction clip.
-In the latter, they have a blue and purple colour palette, rather than yellow.
+This robot is seen in the trailer & construction clip, and their arm might be seen in "3DV".
 Their name comes from production materials. |

 |